LunarG/gfxreconstruct/BUILD.md

 - 64-bit for VS 2017: cmake -H. -Bbuild -G "Visual Studio 15 Win64"
 - 32-bit for VS 2017: cmake -H. -Bbuild -G "Visual Studio 15"

-Running either of the above commands will create a Windows solution file named `GFXReconstruct.sln` in the build directory.
+Running any of the above commands will create a Windows solution file named `GFXReconstruct.sln` in the build directory.

 At this point, you can build the solution from the command line or open the generated solution with Visual Studio.

+**Note: the build uses Windows 10 SDK 10.0.20348.0.
+Windows 11 SDK 10.0.22000.194 is not compatible at the present time.
+If you need to specify a Windows 10 SDK, please use `-DCMAKE_SYSTEM_VERSION=10.0.20348.0` .**

 #### Build the Solution From the Command Line